rossgk2/sign-doc-reuploader/README.md

 After performing the above steps (1) and (2), you can navigate to https://some.url and be redirected to https://localhost.

-This is not useful if the Angular app is not hosted on the default port for HTTPS, however; if the Angular app is not hosted on the default port for HTTPS (443), then you will get an error if you are redirected to https://localhost that complains there is no server hosted on port 443.
+This is not useful if the Angular app is not hosted on the default port for HTTPS, however, since if the Angular app is not hosted on the default port for HTTPS (443), then you will get an error if you are redirected to https://localhost: the error will say that there is no server hosted on port 443.
 If you want to navigate to https://some.url, consequently be redirected to https://localhost, and then consequently *have the Angular app load*, then the Angular app must be hosted on port 443.

 Assuming that the Angular app *is* hosted on port 443, the above steps are all the same, except for step (3):